machinalis/django-template-previewer/README.md

 Installation
 ============

-You can install as any standard python package, from zipfile or pypi:
+You can install as any standard python package, from zip file or pypi:

     pip install django-template-previewer